scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/caleb-week-twelve-2022-power-rankings/index.md

 #### Week Twelve Points: 95.97

 Andrew is the Jerry Jones of this league.
-Really good at making you think his team is the best, but when it all comes down to it, they will probably be out in the first round of the playoffs.
-One look at this team and you see that it’s a bunch of people performing better than they should….
+He is good at making you think his team is the best, but when it all comes down to it, they will probably be out in the first round of the playoffs.
+One look at this team, and you see a bunch of people performing better than they should.
 Which more or less defines this team as a whole.
-I don’t think this team has the start power to bring home the trophy… and the fact that Andrew has two bench spots taken up player on IR including Rashad Penny (have you seen Kenneth Walker play?) instead of shooting his shot in spending his $185 FAAB on Z Knight shows that this manager doesn’t deserve the Kathy either.
+I don’t think this team has the star power to bring home the trophy.
+The fact that Andrew has two bench spots taken up by players on IR, including Rashad Penny (have you seen Kenneth Walker play?) instead of shooting his shot in spending his $185 FAAB on Z. Knight shows that this manager doesn’t deserve the Cathy either.

 | Name                | Team   | Depth |
 | ------------------- | ------ | ----- |